Ammar-Chishti/tiSH/README.md

 tiSH can be started with -t and -d in any order (ex. `./tish -d -t` or `./tish -t -d`)

 ## Regression Tests
-Type in `make tests` to run the regression tests.
+Run `make tests` to run the regression tests.
 Make sure you run `make` to generate the executable first however.

     * Test01.sh will test the functionality of built-in commands `cd, pwd, echo, and exit`
     * Test02.sh will test all redirection functionality